 Comments: Selection only.
-Position to this line and press the <Enter> key to go to the Error!
-Reference source not found..
+Position to this line and press the <Enter> key to go to the Hard Disk Order Screen.

 This option appears when one or more bootable Hard Disk drives are available in the system.
 This includes USB Hard Disk devices and USB Keys formatted for Hard Disk or CRDOM emulation.